-The Photography program at the University of La Verne offers undergraduate-level courses that develop technical, critical and conceptual skills for a practice-based approach to the medium.
+The Photography Department at the University of La Verne offers undergraduate-level courses that develop technical, critical and conceptual skills for a practice-based approach to the medium.
 The combined curriculum of analog and digital photographic methods provides the students with a full technical and theoretical grounding necessary for maintaining an artistic practice while refining the practical skills applicable to building a photographic career in the artistic, commercial and/or media fields.

 We offer a strong and multifaceted photography curriculum that encourages students to develop a critical voice, debate without preconceived answers, grow as individuals and understand the historical, social and theoretical context in which they create and exhibit their work.
 Our range of classes provide insights into the multiple ways to translate conceptual issues into photographic works and how to choose the appropriate medium in which to convey these ideas.
 Students are motivated to work beyond their comfort zones and are asked to bring deeper conceptual, technical, historical and theoretical methods to their practice.